 Porsche, like other car manufacturers, may also address the issue of low ride height on one of its Cayenne models in the form of a faulty pressure relief valve.
 Signs that an air shock or strut might be malfunctioning include a drop in the height at which the car is traveling at the corner, typically after a prolonged period of sitting.

-If you notice a release of air of any sort, it is a good indication that your shock absorbers are in need of attention.
+If you notice a release of air of any sort, it is a good indication that your shock absorbers need attention.
 A defect in the system might be the reason behind the compressor cycling more often than usual.
 It’s uncommon for air shocks or struts at once to fail on both sides, but if either the front or back presents symptoms, it’s more likely this is yet another issue.

 Faulty Valve Block